 First things first: no, it doesn’t rain here all the time.
 It’s cloudy and when it rains it drizzles and spits.
 Primarily from Nov to Mar.
-Virtually no lightning or thunderstoms.
+Virtually no lightning or thunderstorms.
 Only tourists and newbies use umbrellas.

 No, I don’t go to Starbucks because there’s way better coffee all over town.
-I love salmon and it’s heart healthy but sometimes I get sick of it.
+I love salmon and it’s heart healthy but I get sick of it.
 Never liked grunge so don’t ask.
 I’ve never been to Lake Chelan and don’t think I’m missing anything (especially if that’s where all the locals go).
 There’s no ghetto in Seattle in the contemporary American sense.
 No blocks of burned out housing projects.
 Don’t get me wrong, there are sketchy neighborhoods, gangs, and crime but this isn’t LA, NY, DC, etc. I love getting off the plane at SeaTac and realizing I’m home.